codefellows/seattle-201d6/README.md

 -----------|-----------------------------
 Week 1     | Introduction to Web Development
-Week 2     | Object-Oriented Programming and the DOM Week 3     | Interactive Web Design
-Week 4     | Project Week!
+Week 2     | Object-Oriented Programming and the DOM Week 3     | Interactive Web Design with Events and Libraries Week 4     | Project Week!

 ## Logistics